NMLichtenberg/node_selenium/README.md

 # node_selenium
-This is selenium framework written in nodejs, that utilizes selenium-webdriver for browser control, mocha as a testframework, and chai for assertions.
+This is selenium framework written in nodejs that utilizes selenium-webdriver, mocha as a testframework, and chai for assertions.

 Some features of the framework include parallel test execution for faster results, continous integration/continous delivery integration, tagging for targeting specific chunks of test code to be executed, integration with selenium grid/saucelabs, allure reports integration, browserscreen shots on failure, flexible test execution, and test retries on failure.